PARKS / RECREATION / COMMUNITIES

 At Gates and Associates, we specialize in the development and management of large scale urban and suburban areas.
-From City-wide or County-wide land use programs, down to individual subdivisions, we apply the same methodical strategies.
+From City-wide or County-wide land use programs, down to individual subdivisions, we apply the same methodical strategies to our urban plans.

 Flood Park Master Plan

 Of the three design alternatives presented, the plan that won the majority of the votes focused on three primary goals identified by the community: 1- Optimize preservation of Oak Woodland, 2- Increase offerings of sports (enhance ballfield, soccer, lacrosse) and 3- Provide a variety of uses for a range of user groups, including youth.

 South San Francisco Park and Recreation Master Plan

 South San Francisco currently has 251 acres of parkland.
 This includes 93 acres of community parks, neighborhood parks and mini parks; 28 acres of linear parks; 2 acres of specialty parks, 78 acres of open space and 49 acres of common greens.